Stage 1 Guidance Notes

 Impacts and Benefits: Summarise the impact and benefits from your actions.
 Benefits may relate to positive impacts on their peers, institution, students, local community, workforce or other.
 Provide evidence of impact, any aspects of positive sustainable procurement outcomes (if relevant) and good leadership/championing practice and how you have engaged and inspired others.
 How were circular economy principles used?
 (If relevant.)
 Include any positive unexpected outcomes from your actions.
 Describe how you have gone over and beyond standard job requirements?
 Describe how you have gone over and beyond standard job requirements?
 Judging: This section has a maximum score of 10

-~File Sizes: If your initiative relates to a visual or a virtual campaign you can include a URL and/or images to illustrate this.
-We will ask judges to view the images/URL, but cannot guarantee all will do so.
-So please ensure any pertinent information is included as text within your application.
-If not relevant to your entry, do not include.
-IMPORTANT – in order to keep file sizes small, if you do submit any images, please ensure you do the following: Click on an image – select “picture format” from the top menu – “compress picture” – apply to all pictures in the document and tick the “delete cropped areas of pictures”.
+~File Sizes: IMPORTANT – in order to keep file sizes small, if you do submit any images within your application form, please ensure you do the following: In the Word document, click on an image – select “picture format” from the top menu – “compress picture” – apply to all pictures in the document and tick the “delete cropped areas of pictures”.
 Save.
 The file size of the saved document must be under 3MBs.
 You need to enter the images within the boxes within the application form and not send as separate files.

 Marketing Information